RLE system overview

 Available in single or dual axis configurations, the RLU laser unit contains a HeNe (Helium / Neon) laser source, stabilisation electronics, fibre optic launch and axis position feedback electronics.
 RLU laser units are available with two frequency stability specifications: the RLU10, with a laser frequency stability of ±50 ppb over any one hour period, which is used within all RLE10 systems, and the RLU20, with a laser frequency stability of ±2 ppb over any one hour period, which is used within all RLE20 systems.

-Standard systems have a 3 m fibre optic umbilical connecting the RLD10 detector head to the RLU laser unit.
-RLE10 systems are also available with a 6 m umbilical on request.
+Standard systems have a 3 m or 6 m (RLE10 only) fibre optic umbilical connecting the RLD10 detector head to the RLU laser unit.

 RLD10 0° launch detector head